stanfordnlp/miniwob-plusplus-demos/README.md

-# miniwob-demos
+# MiniWoB++ Demos

+Please see the [main project repository](https://github.com/stanfordnlp/miniwob-plusplus) for more details.

-date_turk/ specifies the demos for tasks collected via Amazon Mechanical Turk.
+`date_turk/` are the demos for tasks collected via Amazon Mechanical Turk.
 These demos are likely to be quite noisy.

-clean-demos/ specifies the demos for tasks collected by Evan.
+`clean-demos/` are the demos for tasks collected by Evan.
 These demos are generally completely clean.